 From Sonship to “Kinship”

-To date, there have been five English language Kinship retreats for internationals in Romania, comprising daily lectures; small group discussions; daily prayer time with assigned individual prayer partners; and daily personal mentoring sessions with trained counselors.
-As the demand for retreats in English for internationals increases, we are hoping for retreats hosted at churches in the U.S. and Western Europe.
+So far, there have been 5 Kinship retreats for internationals in Romania – comprising daily lectures; small group discussions; daily prayer time with assigned individual prayer partners; and daily personal mentoring sessions with trained counselors.

 Our partner Rev. Levente Horváth writes, “It’s good to remember that in the same way that man was created in God’s image, so the Trinity created the Church, our kinship, in the Trinity’s own image and similarity.
 If we are sons, then we are kindred to each other and we can all resemble our older brother’s face in our faces.”
 It is the fervent hope of this Serge team that the kinship between the church in Romania and in the United States would deepen, and that a mutual mentorship/discipleship among the world-wide body of Christ would bless His church.